 Other typical requirements storage facilities typically have is that the ATV needs to be operable (needs to start and run) and needs to have insurance and registration in your name.

-Also, it’s common that facilities do not allow you to work on the bike on their premises.
-You need to tow it to a different location and back to do repairs and maintenance.
+Also, it’s common for facilities not to allow you to work on the bike on their premises.
+You must tow it to a different location and back for repairs and maintenance.

 6. Under a Tarp or ATV-Cover